 Together with the increased focus of UAE companies and government on digitalisation, it is not surprising that the UAE's e-commerce future is looking very strong.

-Read the next two instalments in the series; how to establish an e-commerce business in the UAE and Intellectual Property considerations.
+Read the next two instalments in the series; how to establish an e-commerce business in the UAE, Intellectual Property considerations and Logistics.

 We are well placed to advise on these matters and would be delighted to speak to you.

 Jargon Buster: Below is a table of commonly used terms in the world of e-commerce.